 - Cutometer testing shows that our skin loses elasticity.

 By measuring these values in various organ systems, we can tell our patients their overall physiologic age (PhysioAge), standardized against thousands of other people.
 Our autonomic nervous system is no different: It too loses the ability to adapt to change.
 HRV is a measure of the flexibility of our heart’s connection to our nervous system.
-As we get older, that connection becomes more rigid: we lose Heart Rate Variability. [/expandsub1] In case you think this is just something that “alternative” doctors believe in, here is a 2010 article from the American Journal of Cardiology:
+As we get older, that connection becomes more rigid: we lose Heart Rate Variability.

 The findings that aging is associated with a progressive decrease in heart rate variability (HRV), an index of autonomic function, suggests that longevity might depend on preservation of autonomic function.
 We assessed the relation between autonomic function and longevity by a study of HRV in 344 healthy subjects, 10 to 99 years old. …In conclusion, healthy longevity depends on preservation of autonomic function: in particular, HRV–parasympathetic function.
 Persistently high HRV in the elderly (is) predictive of longevity.”